shanemileham/levelupmylife/_content/personal/branding.md

 ### Branding Guide and Assets
 _Decide how your brand will interact with the world.
 Make sure to hire a professional designer._
-- Professional Headshot
+- Branding Guide
   - Logo
-- Tagline (~140 character elevator pitch)
   - Color palette
-- Typography
+  - Typography (fonts, weights, headers, ...)
+  - Other components
+  - Placement (responsiveness, margins, ...)
+- Visual
+  - Professional Headshot
-- Business card
+  - Other pictures
-- Voice
+- Lexical
-  - What’s your authentic voice?
+  - Voice - What’s your authentic voice?
 How do you talk?
 What's your [tone](https://writerswrite.co.za/155-words-to-describe-an-authors-tone/)?
+  - Tagline (~140 character elevator pitch)
 - Story / Elevator Pitch
   - Make sure to include (either explicitly or implicitly) your mission, goal, and values.
 Bonus points if you tell part of a story.
   - State what you do for people, your proof of value, and include a call to action (business card, challenge you're facing, etc.)